 Giving To Communities in Need

 We also value taking care of the communities around us, especially women in need.
-As a female-founded company focused on making women feel confident every single day, we want to give back to women that need help to be empowered in their own lives.
-We support and donate to the Women’s Prison Association along with Dignity Matters and local women’s shelters.
+As a female-founded company focused on making women feel confident every single day, we want to give back to organizations that need help to be empowered in their own lives.
+We support and donate to Love Your Menses.
+They are committed to ending period stigma!
+Please visit www.loveyourmenses.com to learn more or make a donation.